 Sipapu offers just over 1,000 vertical feet of skiing, most of it served by the triple chair that rises from the base, and most of it consisting of intermediate runs.
-There is a small beginner area at the base, served by a poma lift, and a terrain park near the top of the mountain, served by another poma lift.
+There is a small beginner area at the base, served by a couple of magic carpet lifts, and several terrain parks, including one near the top of the mountain, served by a poma lift.
 A short chairlift at the very top of the mountain provides access to challenging off-piste glade skiing, including some longer routes which will eventually bring you down somewhere into the main ski runs below.

 Sipapu's runs, though, for the most part tend toward intermediate skiing, perhaps upper intermediate as some of them are narrow and they twist and turn down the mountain, intersecting and connecting in ways that give you a lot of routes down for a relatively small mountain.

 Sipapu is one of the best places for early-season skiing, as its snowmaking ability and its location in a chilly mountain valley make it able to open earlier, and open more runs sooner, than many of its NM competitors.
-The downside of this is, though, that the man-made snow can become quite icy early in the season when it is subjected to daily cycles of melting or softening during the day (and getting scraped off by skiers), then re-freezing at night.
+In fact, Sipapu has built a reputation in recent years for the longest ski season in New Mexico, opening in mid-November and remaining open into April.
+The downside of this is, though, that the man-made snow can become quite icy.
+This especially true early in the season and in poorer snow years (which have been the norm in recent years), when the man-made snow is subjected to daily cycles of melting or softening during the day (and getting scraped off by skiers), then re-freezing at night.
 On the other hand, the early season lift prices are a real bargain - before December 15 (when some other areas are just getting around to opening), you can ski nearly the entire vertical for just $15 a day.
-Sipapu boasts New Mexico's longest ski season, and bargain lift rates are also often available late in the season.
+Bargain lift rates are also often available late in the season.

-Upsides: Early start to season, bargain lift ticket rates (especially early and late in the season), neat old lodge with big fireplace, friendly family atmosphere.
+Upsides: Early start and late finish to season, bargain lift ticket rates (especially early and late in the season), neat old lodge with big fireplace, friendly family atmosphere.

 Downsides: Area is small, limited terrain for beginners and experts (except for the above-mentioned off-piste tree skiing), some runs are narrow.